-Returns prediction - a numpy array with the probability of each data example being of a given class save model(fname)
+Returns prediction - a numpy array with the probability of each data example being of a given class.

+save_model (fname: str)

-The model is saved in an XGBoost internal binary format which is universal among the various XGBoost interfaces.
-Auxiliary attributes of the Python Booster object (such as feature names) will not be loaded.
-Label encodings (text labels to numeric labels) will be also lost.
-If you are using only the Python interface, we recommend pickling the model object for best results.
+The model is saved in an XGBoost internal format which is universal among the various XGBoost interfaces.
+Auxiliary attributes of the Python Booster object (such as feature names) will not be saved.